dotnet/docs/docs/csharp/write-safe-efficient-code.md

 Much of the sample code in this article uses features added in C# 7.2.
 To use those features, you must configure your project to use C# 7.2 or later.
 For more information on setting the language version, see [configure the language version](language-reference/configure-language-version.md).

 This article focuses on techniques for efficient resource management.
 One advantage to using value types is that they often avoid heap allocations.
 The disadvantage is that they're copied by value.
-This tradeoff makes it harder to optimize algorithms that operate on large amounts of data.
+This trade-off makes it harder to optimize algorithms that operate on large amounts of data.
 New language features in C# 7.2 provide mechanisms that enable safe efficient code using references to value types.
 Use these features wisely to minimize both allocations and copy operations.
 This article explores those new features.

 This article focuses on the following resource management techniques:

-- Declare a [`readonly struct`](language-reference/keywords/readonly.md#readonly-struct-example) to express that a type is **immutable** and enables the compiler to save copies when using [`in`](language-reference/keywords/in-parameter-modifier.md) parameters.
+- Declare a [`readonly struct`](language-reference/builtin-types/struct.md#readonly-struct) to express that a type is **immutable**.
+That enables the compiler to save defensive copies when using [`in`](language-reference/keywords/in-parameter-modifier.md) parameters.
 - If a type can't be immutable, declare `struct` members `readonly` to indicate that the member doesn't modify state.
 - Use a [`ref readonly`](language-reference/keywords/ref.md#reference-return-values) return when the return value is a `struct` larger than <xref:System.IntPtr.Size?displayProperty=nameWithType> and the storage lifetime is greater than the method returning the value.
 - When the size of a `readonly struct` is bigger than <xref:System.IntPtr.Size?displayProperty=nameWithType>, you should pass it as an `in` parameter for performance reasons.